 that he will be eligible to participate in our short-term incentive bonus scheme with a maximum of up to 25% of his annual salary.
 The amount of the bonus is determined by our board of directors based on goals agreed upon by Mr. Rosa and our board.
-Mr. Rosa's goals for 2010 related to development projects, relocation of our headquarters to Eden Prairie, Minnesota, development of a minimally invasive procedure to implant our product, and building our executive management team.
+Mr. Rosa's goals for calendar year 2010 related to development projects, relocation of our headquarters to Eden Prairie, Minnesota, development of a minimally invasive procedure to implant our product, and building our executive management team.
 Our board determined that Mr. Rosa achieved all of these goals and awarded him the maximum cash incentive payment provided in his employment agreement for the year.
-For 2011, Mr. Rosa's goals related to successful completion of our feasibility trial and progress on our planned pivotal trial, continued financing of our operations and product development.
-Our board determined that Mr. Rosa achieved him the maximum cash incentive payment provided in his employment agreement for 2011.
+For calendar year 2011, Mr. Rosa's goals related to successful completion of our feasibility trial and progress on our planned pivotal trial, continued financing of our operations and product development.
+Our board determined that Mr. Rosa achieved all of these goals and awarded him the maximum cash incentive payment provided in his employment agreement for calendar year 2011.